microsoft/pxt/common-docs/github/classroom.md

 In this approach, each assigment is a **private repository** under the student account; where the teacher has been given administrative access.
 The student does his work in a **branch** and returns his work by creating a pull request with the teacher as reviewer.

+The methodology is very to the way professional developers use GitHub and is a great way to get started with collaborative software development.

 Let's illustrate the process for a **homework** asignment.

 ### Step 1: Students create a new repository